-The Irish Whiskey Association has been working tirelessly behind the scenes to ensure legal protection for Irish whiskey resulting in 85% of global Irish whiskey sales are now subject to legal protection.
+The Irish Whiskey Association has been working tirelessly behind the scenes to ensure legal protection for Irish whiskey resulting in 85% of global Irish whiskey sales is now subject to legal protection.

 Drinks Ireland|Irish Whiskey Association has successfully registered Irish whiskey as a protected geographical indication (GI) in Belarus.
 GI recognition means the description “Irish Whiskey” can only be used on whiskey fully produced in Ireland in accordance with Irish law.